oxen-io/loki-launcher/README.md

 `sudo npm install -g loki-launcher`

+This will download and install the Loki binaries for you if you don't already have them

+`sudo loki-launcher download-binaries`

 This will create any needed directories and make sure everything has the proper permissions to run as a specified user such as `snode` in this example

 `sudo loki-launcher set-perms snode`